MithrilMan/MithrilShards/docs/index.md

 Allows you to define custom network serialization protocol, easily handle payload messages and interact with the software leveraging any available features (named Shards) like Web API endpoints, cross platform Blazor UI,  and a lot of other exciting stuffs that community can implement and release to the public too!

-The project is very ambitious and it's currently developed just by me as a pet project but a huge effort has gone into already and some part of this unique code base has been already reused in other blockchain technologies to improve their performance.
+The project is very ambitious and it's currently developed just by me as a pet project but a huge effort has already been made and some part of this unique code base has been reused in other blockchain technologies to improve their performance.